spatie/laravel-medialibrary-v6-to-v7-filesystem-upgrade/README.md

 ## Installation

-You can install the command by downloading the [executable](https://github.com/spatie/) and putting it in you projects root folder.
+You can install the command by downloading the [executable](https://github.com/spatie/laravel-medialibrary-v6-to-v7-filesystem-upgrade/raw/master/builds/upgrade-tool.phar), renaming it to `upgrade-tool` and putting it in you projects root folder.

 ## Usage